MigangalWork/nexusml/docs/user-quickstart-g.md

 - **Outputs**: Predictions the model will produce (e.g., categories or numerical values).
 - **Metadata**: Additional descriptive information.

+You can also add additional inputs and outputs at your discretion.

 Defining the schema involves specifying the data types, constraints (e.g., required or nullable), and whether multiple values are supported.
 For example, you can define an input as an "image_file" to handle images